louiechristie/trivia-trundle/README.md

 ## Getting Started

-To build and run the app locally on you computer:
+To build and run the app locally on your computer:

 - Clone the repository.